BYUCS235/cs235-assignments/Unit03-Sorting/homework3b-maze/instructions.md

 2 2 2
 2 3 2
 ```
+Work through the example by hand so you know how to code your implementation.
+1. The first line of the SOLUTION is "0 0 0" indicating that we start in the 0 row, the 0 column and the 0 level. "**1** 1 0 0"
+2. The next line specifies "0 1 0" indicating that the solution moves
 ## <a id="grid">Managing the 3D maze structure</a>

 Use the provided `Grid` class to manage the 3D maze in memory.
 You can read [Grid.h](https://github.com/BYUCS235/cs235-assignments/blob/main/Unit03-Sorting/homework3b-maze/Grid.h "Grid.h") for more details on how to use it, but its basic usage looks like this: